Ashes of the Wake: Releases

 The first pressing came with a bonus disc titled "Pure American Metal", including songs taken from the band's previous albums (Burn the Priest, New American Gospel and As the Palaces Burn), a live recording of the song "Black Label" from DVD Terror and Hubris, as well as a pre-production demo of the song "Laid to Rest".

 The Japanese edition included a bonus song "Another Nail for Your Coffin" which was released worldwide in 2010 in a three-CD box set called Hourglass: The Anthology.
 The song was later included on the 15th anniversary edition of the album.

 A DualDisc version was released in the United States.
 The DVD side contained the album in LPCM 2.0, and Dolby Digital 5.1 surround sound, as well as various video clips, including the promo videos for "Now You've Got Something to Die For" (intended to promote the Killadelphia release) and "Laid to Rest", a short on the New England Metalfest, a "Meet the Band" and a clip from the Terror and Hubris DVD.
-A production error in the 5.1 mix of "Break You" causes the vocals to pitch shift high and low throughout the song.
+A production error in the 5.1 mix of "Break You" causes the vocals to be displaced throughout the track, and pitch shift high and low throughout the song.
+This error is also in the Dolby Atmos mix on Apple Music.

+On August 30, 2024, Lamb released a 20th anniversary deluxe addition of the album.
+It featured new remixes by HEALTH, Justin K Broadrick (Godflesh and Jesu), Kublai Khan TX, and Malevolence, along with demo and live versions of tracks from the album.
+In the Summer of 2024 Lamb of God went on a co headlining tour with Mastodon with both bands celebrating 20th anniversaries for their albums Ashes of the Wake and Leviathan.
+Both albums were played in full at each concert.

 Reception

 The album was generally well received; Blabbermouth.net gave it a 7 rating.
 Johnny Loftus of AllMusic gave it a 4 out of 5 star rating.
 He praised Blythe's vocals, saying they became, "Lamb of God's threshold of pain conduit."
+In a review by Ultimate Guitar they wrote “Blythe is what really sets this band apart from other metalcore bands out there, his scream and his growls have his distinctive sound.
+Only a few bands have their own original sound to the screams.
+Blythe is a great lyricist in my opinion, very political and it does make you think.
+But only a few lines will stick with you.”
+Entertainment Weekly writer Elisabeth Vincentelli also gave the album a positive review stating “Singer Randy Blythe nimbly but ferociously rips apart the lies that leaders tell and assails imperial bloodlust, while the band unleashes an intricate, brutal barrage of riffs and blast beats.
+By the end, you feel clobbered -- and oddly empowered.”